silverstripe/silverstripe-proxy-db/readme.md

-## Warning
+## Archived

-This is a temporary fork of `tractorcow/silverstripe-proxy-db`.
-Until we can get a CMS5 branch set up there.
+This was a fork of `tractorcow/silverstripe-proxy-db` used while waiting for a stable CMS 5 released to be tagged on that repository.
+That repository now has a stable tag so you should use that instead of this one.

 # Database proxy

 Ok, so you want to proxy the database.